Social determinism: Overview

-Social determinism was studied by the French philosopher Emile Durkheim (1858 - 1917), who was considered the father of social science.
+Social determinism was studied by the French philosopher Émile Durkheim (1858–1917), who was considered the father of social science.
 Social determinism is most commonly understood in opposition to biological determinism.

 However, within the media studies discipline, social determinism is understood as the counterpart of technological determinism.
 Technological determinism is the notion that technological change and development are inevitable and that the characteristics of any given technology determine how it is used by the society in which it is developed.
-The concept of technological determinism is depends on the premise that social changes come about as a result of the new capabilities that new technologies enable.
+The concept of technological determinism is dependent on the premise that social changes come about as a result of the new capabilities that new technologies enable.

 Technological determinism

 Social determinism perceives technology as a result of the society in which it is developed.
 A number of contemporary media theorists have provided persuasive accounts of social determinism, including Lelia Green (2001).

-In her book Technoculture, Green examines in detail the workings of a social determinist perspective, and argues “social processes determine technology for social purposes,” She claims that every technological development throughout history was born of a social need, be this need economical, political or military.
+In her book Technoculture, Green examines in detail the workings of a social determinist perspective, and argues "social processes determine technology for social purposes."
+She claims that every technological development throughout history was born of a social need, be this need economical, political or military.

 According to Green (2001), technology is always developed with a particular purpose or objective in mind.
 As the development of technology is necessarily facilitated by financial funding, a social determinist perspective recognizes that technology is always developed to benefit those who are capable of funding its development.

 Thus, social determinists perceive that technological development is not only determined by the society in which it occurs, but that it is inevitably shaped by the power structures that exist in that society.